WillSwiston/Geo_Suite/Tools/DistanceGeneration/README.md

 Reduces input JSON into a useful format for `CalculateDistance.py`.

 Params:
-  - input: input file that contains the JSON
+  - input: input file that contains the JSON, min distance (in km) to consider two countries bordering
   - outuput: output file which will be written to, which is then the input for the distance calculator
 ## CalculateDistance
 Generate the JSON of diistances between each pair of countries.